NateThurmond/EnphasePyGraph/README.md

 ## Description

 The Enphase App (and site) rely on data uploaded from your local Enphase IQ Gateway into the cloud.
 I often notice significant delays in reporting within the app resulting directly from this data not being uploaded.
-I wanted a way to report on live data direct from my system w/o having the extra dependencies of live internet connection or enphase application service outagages
+I wanted a way to report on live data direct from my system w/o having the extra dependencies of live internet connection or enphase application service outages.

 <img src="assets/images/enphasePyApp.png" width="80%" />